I’m a recent convert to quinoa.

 I had never really understood the hype around the whole grain and brushed past it at my local grocery store in search of brown rice, whole wheat pasta, oatmeal, or, who am I kidding here, Cheez-Its.

 It was actually my older (wiser) sister who introduced me to the pinhead-sized grain, and I’ve been hooked ever since.
-Although she uses it in place of pasta to pair with her homemade arrabbita sauce, I found a summer-friendly take featuring fresh corn, chopped scallions and a quick-fix honey butter dressing.
+Although she uses it in place of pasta to pair with her homemade arrabiata sauce, I found a summer-friendly take featuring fresh corn, chopped scallions and a quick-fix honey butter dressing.
 It’s fresh, simple and hard to stick to just one serving.
-While you get that pot of water boiling, stay up to date with just a few notes on what’s being served up next on Just a Taste…
+And cooking quinoa is easier than you might think!
+Tune in to my video below for a few tips and tricks for how to guarantee your quinoa is extra-light and fluffy.

 I’m kicking off the month of August by joining the Williams-Sonoma Cooks’ Network.
 I’ve been a big fan of the brand ever since I started cooking, and I can never seem to spend enough time (note “time” and not “money”) in their stores.
 Check out the right rail for a selection of their famous foods and high-quality kitchenware and stay tuned for special offers and giveaways.